Union Pearson Express: Route

 Beyond Highway 427, a newly constructed 3.3 km rail spur carries the UP Express from the Kitchener line to the airport, forming the longest elevated rail line in Ontario.
 The elevated spur to Pearson Airport reaches a maximum height of 28 m, offering a view of the Downtown Toronto and Mississauga City Centre skylines.
-At Pearson, the UP Express arrives at Terminal 1, where riders can connect to the existing Link Train inter-terminal shuttle to Terminal 3 and the Viscount parking garage.
+At Pearson, the UP Express arrives at Terminal 1, where riders can transfer to the airport's Terminal Link people mover to connect with Terminal 3 and the Viscount parking garage.

 Stations

-At Toronto Union Station, UP Express departs from a newly constructed station immediately west of the railway station of the same name, connected to it by the SkyWalk.
-The UP station features numerous amenities including a fully enclosed platform and waiting area, a guest services desk, a café, a gift shop and a licensed lounge.
+At Toronto Union Station, UP Express operates from a dedicated platform in the station's west wing along the SkyWalk.
+The platform is fully enclosed and features a waiting area, a guest services desk, café, gift shop, and lounge.

-Whereas other GO Transit lines use low-floor vehicles accessed from low-level platforms, the Union Pearson Express is operated with high-floor vehicles necessitating high-level platforms.
-As a result, at Bloor and Weston stations, UP operates from its own dedicated platforms adjacent to the Kitchener line platforms.
+At Bloor, Mount Dennis, and Weston stations, UP Express operates from dedicated high-level platforms adjacent to the GO Transit Kitchener line low-level platforms.

-UP Express trains will stop at Mount Dennis Station in the future, in order to connect with the under-construction Line 5 Eglinton, which is scheduled to open in 2023.
+Woodbine GO Station, which is under construction, will also service UP Express when completed.